 NOMEMUS – Nordic Medieval Music

 NOMEMUS makes medieval music alive today for a broad audience of all ages.
 We want to create events for musical experiences and discoveries.
 Medieval music is presented at concerts and lectures.
 Most of the music is presented at an annual festival in Söderköping, Sweden.
+This is in three concerts but also through courses and lectures.
 But we also want to present the music at other places and circumstances.
-In concerts but also through courses and lectures.
+For this year we will do a concert in Linköping, and also three concerts and two lectures in Gotland.
 Our aim is to teach and inspire people around medieval music of both secular and profane tradition, and we hope to create meeting-places and a network for artists, historical specialists and an interested audience.

 The festival started in 2008 and takes place every year in the end of August or early September.
 This is at the same time as the town festival Söderköpings Gästabud.
 An event that focuses on medieval culture and the history of the town Söderköping .
 The musicfestival works mainly with professional artists from the Nordic countries but also with artists from countries around the Baltic sea.

-This years festival will take place between 26th – 29th of August.
-There will be three concerts in the evenings at 19.00.
-These will take place as earlier years in the S:t Laurentii church and Drothem church in Söderköping.
-On Saturday 29th, in the afternoon, there will also be a lecture with music in Drothem parish house, on hymns to the holy virgin and other music of praise.
-On Sunday 29th at 11.00 there will be a service with medieaval music in S:t Laurentii church.
+This years festival will take place between 24th – 28th of August.
+The start will be an evening concert at 19, in Linköping cathedral.
+After that there will be three concerts in the evenings in Söderköping.
+These will take place as earlier years in the S:t Laurentii church and Drothem church.
+On Saturday 27th, at 15, there will also be a lecture with music in S:t Laurentii parish house, on hymns to holy saints and other music in praise of saints.
+On Sunday 28th at 11 there will be a service with medieaval music in S:t Laurentii church.

 Lars Jonsson – Artistic leader